mikemattner/better-wordpress-gallery/README.md

 Better WordPress Gallery
 ========================

 This plugin uses more semantic markup for the gallery shortcode output.
 Use your gallery shortcode as you normally would.
-I recommend modifying the included CSS to fit your theme's layout, but these base styles should make a responsive approach pretty simple.
+I've included some basic defalt css, and the base styles should make a responsive approach to the gallery fairly simple.

 Options
 -------